basiliscos/cpp-rotor/docs/Introduction.md

 hence `rotor` should provide message passing facilities between actors *independenly* from the used event loop(s).

+`rotor` can be used in the applications, where different loop engines are used together and it is desirable to write some loop-agnostic logic still having message passing interface.
+The library can be used as lightweight loop abstraction with actor-like flavor.

-Rotor should be considered **experimental** project, i.e. no stability in API is guaranteed.
+`rotor` should be considered **experimental** project, i.e. no stability in API is guaranteed.

-Rotor is licenced on *MIT* license.
+`rotor` is licenced on *MIT* license.

-Rotor is influenced by [sobjectizer].
+`rotor` is influenced by [sobjectizer].

 ## Hello World (loop-less)